 In Canada, around 14% of adenocarcinomas, a subtype of NSCLC, have EGFR mutations; that is, they are EGFR-positive (EGFR+).
 EGFR+ adenocarcinomas are more common in women, non-smokers and light smokers, and East Asians.
-Afatinib (Giotrif®), erlotinib (Tarceva®), and gefitinib (Iressa®) are oral EGFR inhibitors that are taken on their own as initial treatment for advanced EGFR+ adenocarcinoma.
+Afatinib (Giotrif®), dacomitinib (Vizimpro®), erlotinib (Tarceva®), gefitinib (Iressa®), and osimertinib (Tagrisso®) are oral EGFR inhibitors that are taken on their own as initial treatment for advanced EGFR+ adenocarcinoma.